-Participants have 3 minutes or less to present their research to a panel of non-specialist judges.
-The challenge is to present complex research information in an engaging, accessible, and compelling way.
-The top 10 students from the competition on Sunday, October 28 will move on to compete in the 3-Minute Pitch Competition Finals on Tuesday, October 30.
+Participants have 3 minutes or less to present their Elevator Pitch or Business Pitch to a panel of non-specialist judges.
+The challenge is to present complex technical information in an engaging, accessible, and compelling way.
+The top students selected on Sunday, October 28 from each category of the competition will move on to compete in the 3-Minute Pitch Competition Finals on Tuesday, October 30.

-- One powerpoint slide is permitted
+- Only one static powerpoint slide is permitted per presentation

 - The competition will be in English

 Participants will be evaluated based on the following criteria:

 - The topic of research (Elevator Pitch), or merit of the business idea (Business Pitch)

 - Design of research project (Elevator Pitch), or scalability of the business strategy (Business Pitch)